Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/overview.md

 ## Events broadcast and subscription

-Event is a broadcast message sent by application and all applications which want to listen receive this event.
+An event is a broadcast message delivered by the application to all other applications that want to listen.
 A set of specific platform events provided by the Tizen operating system are as follows:

 | Name                                     | Condition                                |
 |------------------------------------------|------------------------------------------|